florentin-leclercq/LawnMower/README.md

 It was made using a TDD approach, using JUnit and Mockito for the tests.

+No instructions were given on whether or not a lawn mower could go on a occupied grid cell or not.
+As such, nothing were made to prevent this from happening.
+Although could be easily implemented with a list reduce.

 # Instructions (french)
 ## La tondeuse
 La société MowItNow a décidé de développer une tondeuse à gazon automatique,